X-ICP: Localizability-Aware LiDAR Registration for Robust Localization in Extreme Environments: Results

 \subsection{Hardware \& Implementation Details}

-The proposed localizability-aware ICP framework is integrated into a C++ SLAM system, Pharos~\cite{pharosHiltiReport} based on the popular open-source library \textit{libpointmatcher}~\cite{libpointmatcher}, to demonstrate its suitability for challenging real-world applications.
-An ANYmal C~\cite{ANYmal} legged robot, shown in Fig.~\ref{fig:seemuhle_vlp16_result} and Fig.~\ref{fig:anymalInEnvironments}-(a), equipped with a Velodyne \mbox{VLP-16 LiDAR}, an inertial measurement unit (IMU), and joint encoders, was used in all field experiments.
+The proposed localizability-aware ICP framework is integrated into a modified C++ point cloud registration framework~\cite{pharosHiltiReport} developed by ANYbotics, which is based on the open-source registration library \textit{libpointmatcher}~\cite{libpointmatcher}, to demonstrate its suitability for challenging real-world applications.
+An ANYmal-C~\cite{ANYmal} legged robot, shown in Fig.~\ref{fig:seemuhle_vlp16_result} and Fig.~\ref{fig:anymalInEnvironments}-(a), equipped with a Velodyne \mbox{VLP-16 LiDAR}, an inertial measurement unit (IMU), and joint encoders, was used in all field experiments.
 The initial transformation $\boldsymbol{T}_{\mathtt{M}\mathtt{L}, \text{init}}$ for point cloud registration and correspondence search is provided by ANYmal's leg odometry module~\cite{tsif}, which utilizes the IMU and joint encoder measurements.
 As discussed in~\cite{tsif}, the performance of this legged odometry module depends on the contact estimation performance, which is known to suffer on rough terrain.
 Finally, the point cloud motion compensation is performed at the driver level using the same odometry pose estimates in the transformation tree.
 All evaluations are performed on a laptop equipped with an \textit{Intel i7-9750H} CPU, equivalent to that available on the robot.